cyrilliu1974/AI-Mother-Tongue/README.md

 ## License

-This project is open-sourced under the AI-Mother-Tongue Proprietary License
+This project is open-sourced under MＩＴ License